I wrote and contributed to books on film and worked in the modeling and film industries. I like to share insights into both businesses.

 38. The Bus Driver Rehearsed for Six Weeks

-Maurice Patchett, who is a bus instructor, drove the double-decker bus in the chase sequence practiced in Jamaica for six weeks before shooting the stunt.
+Maurice Patchett, a bus instructor, drove the double-decker bus in the chase sequence practiced in Jamaica for six weeks before shooting the stunt.

 39. "Live and Let Die" Last Day in Jamaica